 Nostalgia ultimately helps people feel better.
 If you do some research you will find that nostalgia is a science.
-You will also find that psychologists conducted a lot of research proving that most people experience nostalgia at least once a week, and often three or four times: either happy, sad or lonely feelings.
+You will also find that psychologists conducted a lot of research proving that most people experience nostalgia at least once a week, and often three or four times: either happy, sad, or lonely feelings.

-In another study, it indicates that nostalgia is universal, experienced across all cultures, and actually increases self-esteem and ‘social connectedness,’ which relates to feelings of being loved and protected.
+Another study indicates that nostalgia is universal, experienced across all cultures, and actually increases self-esteem and ‘social connectedness,’ which relates to feelings of being loved and protected.

 Actually, playing hit songs and memories from the past and giving people lyrics make them feel loved and that life is worth living.

 Brands must consider that many people are turning to social media for increased connectedness to fight boredom and to generally feel happier.
 The question here is why wouldn’t you do the effort to build on this?